nogibjj/kh495-cli/README.md

 # IDS721 Spring 2023 Project 1 - Rust CLI Tool

-The [AWS CLI](https://github.com/aws/aws-cli/tree/v2) is written in Python.
-For this project I have built an AWS S3 CLI built on Rust.
+The current [AWS CLI](https://github.com/aws/aws-cli/tree/v2) is written in Python.
+For this project I have built an AWS S3 CLI on Rust.

 ## Project Goals/Outcomes